Marwah-88/Math-Performance-Dashboard-By-Excel/README.md

 ## Project Description:

 This dashboard analyzes the performance of 30 grade 5 students on recent math tests.
 It includes key metrics such as final grades, past failures, attendance, study time, and health.
-Users can sort and filter students by academic and multiplke lifestyle factors to identify patterns in performance.
+Users can sort and filter students by academic and multiple lifestyle factors to identify patterns in performance.